facebookarchive/caffe2/index.md

 ### Digital Assistants & Chat Bots

 Ultimately looking at a digital assistant like Siri you might be reminiscent of 2001's HAL computer, one of pop culture's first introductions to Artificial Intelligence.
 Rather than focus on the AI's homicidal hijinks, other properties are more relevant to understand what you can do with AI and DNN today.
 The AI was able to *see* though video cameras and *feel* environmental conditions by reading sensors such and temperature, pressure, and velocity.
 It was able to control doors, engines, and other devices through actuators or other networked parts of the space station.
-As we explore the full impact and capabilities of the Internet of Things (IoT) where everything from your fridge to your security system to individual lights communicate, you can see that we're not far off from useful interaction with simple AI's.
-Some of these that we're seeing now are chat bots.
+As we explore the full impact and capabilities of the Internet of Things (IoT) where everything communicates: from your fridge, to your security system, to individual lights, you can see that we're not far off from useful interaction with simple AI's.
+Some simple AI's that we're seeing now are chat bots.

-A chat bot could in action when you click on the support link on your bank's website or favorite shopping website.
+A chat bot could be in action when you click on the support link on your bank's website or favorite shopping website.
 The "how may I help you?" response can fully a fully automated program that reads your text and looks for related responses, or in the most simplest form redirects you to the appropriate live agent.
 As the more complex bots are written using deep neural networking, their ability to understand your statements, and more importantly, the context, they'll be able to hold longer more meaningful conversations without you even realizing you weren't chatting with a real person.

 ### Computer Vision

-Computer vision has been around for (many years) and has enabled advanced robotics, streamlined manufacturing, better medical devices, just to name a few positives, and even license plate recognition to automate giving people tickets for a number of moving violations like speeding, running red lights, and toll violations.
+Computer vision has been around for many years and has enabled advanced robotics, streamlined manufacturing, better medical devices, just to name a few positives, and even license plate recognition to automate giving people tickets for a number of moving violations like speeding, running red lights, and toll violations.
 Neural networks have significantly improved computer vision applications.
-A couple of examples are photo processing for object recognition (is that a cat or a dog), and video processing to automate scene classification or people recognition (is that a helicopter? is there a person in the scene? who is that person?).
+A couple of examples are photo processing for object recognition (is that a cat or a dog?), and video processing to automate scene classification or people recognition (is that a helicopter?
+Is there a person in the scene?
+Who is that person?).

 ### Translation